,

 How Can Lifestyle Choices Contribute to Dry Eye?

-• Diet and Hydration: A diet low in omega-3 fatty acids and inadequate water intake can impact tear production and quality.
+• Diet and Hydration: A lack of omega-3 fatty acids or insufficient water intake can affect tear production.

-• Use a humidifier to add moisture to indoor air.
+• Use a humidifier in dry indoor environments.

-• Wear sunglasses outdoors to protect against wind and sun exposure.
+• Wear sunglasses to protect your eyes from wind and UV exposure.

 • Avoid smoking and limit alcohol intake.